Heliox: Usage in diving

 Helium diluted breathing gases are used to eliminate or reduce the effects of inert gas narcosis, and to reduce work of breathing due to increased gas density at depth.
-From the 1960s saturation diving physiology studies were conducted with helium from 45 to 610 m over several decades by a Hyperbaric Experimental Centre operated by a French company specializing in engineering and deep diving operations.
+From the 1960s saturation diving physiology studies were conducted with helium from 45 to 610 m over several decades by a Hyperbaric Experimental Centre operated by the French company COMEX specializing in engineering and deep diving operations.
 Owing to the expense of helium, heliox is most likely to be used in deep saturation diving.
 It is also sometimes used by technical divers, particularly those using rebreathers, which conserve the breathing gas at depth much better than open circuit scuba.
+Use of heliox mixtures is known as heliox diving, a subs-category of mixed gas diving, also known simply as gas diving.

 The proportion of oxygen in a diving mix depends on the maximum depth of the dive plan, but it is often hypoxic and may be less than 10%.
 Each mix is custom made using gas blending techniques, which often involve the use of booster pumps to achieve typical diving cylinder pressures of 200 to 300 bar from lower pressure banks of oxygen and helium cylinders.

 Because sound travels faster in heliox than in air, voice formants are raised, making divers' speech very high-pitched and hard to understand to people not used to it.
 Surface personnel often employ a piece of communications equipment called a "helium de-scrambler", which electronically lowers the pitch of the diver's voice as it is relayed through the communications gear, making it easier to understand.

 Trimix is a less expensive alternative to heliox for deep diving, which uses only enough helium to limit narcosis and gas density to tolerable levels for the planned depth.
 Trimix is often used in technical diving, and is also sometimes used in professional diving.